Robert Marie Gay: As bishop

-Gay was appointed as bishop by the Pope John Paul II on 11 January 1996.
+Gay was appointed bishop by the Pope John Paul II on 11 January 1996.
 He was consecrated to the Episcopate on 9 March 1996.
 The principal consecrator was Cardinal Emmanuel Wamala, Archbishop of the Archdiocese of Kampala, assisted by Bishop Barnabas Rugwizangonga Halem ’Imana, Bishop Emeritus of Kabale and Bishop Paul Kamuza Bakyenga, Bishop of Mbarara.
-Bisop Gay retired on 15 March 2003.
+Bishop Gay retired on 15 March 2003.

 Sickness and death

 Gay died on 29 June 2016 at Passages Hospice, in Sherbrooke, Quebec, Canada, at the age of 89 years.